onsi/biloba/docs/index.md

 Let's explain by way of example.
 This is a sketch of how Puppeteer and chromedp (inspired by Puppeteer) click on an element - each step here is (typically) at least one roundtrip between the test suite and chrome:

-1. Query the document for a node matching the selector passed to `click`
+1. Query the document for a DOM element matching the selector passed to `click`
 2. Scroll the element into view
 3. Compute the `(x,y)` centroid of the element in page coordinates
 4. Tell the page to click on `(x,y)`